 Nebuchadnezzar's son, Amel-Marduk, called Evil-Merodach in the Bible, was brought to reign in his stead.
 He changed some of the policies established by his father and this caused some resentment among the upper class of Babylon.
 One of his first acts was to free the old king of Judah, Jehoiachin, (Leviticus Rabbah 18:2) who had surrendered voluntarily to Nebuchadnezzar but had nonetheless been taken captive to Babylon and left in jail for over 36 years.
 Jehoiachin was then treated with the honours due to a king, but died soon after.

-This new ruler had no talent to become a great leader as his father had, and and occupied in arranging great feasts for his guests.
-This was certainly a manner to please them but also to key them close enough to better control them, because the new king of Babylon clearly faced some difficulty to impose his authority.
+This new ruler had no talent to become a great leader as his father had been, and busied himself in arranging great feasts for his guests.
+This was certainly a manner to please them but also to keep them close enough and better control them.
+Because the new king of Babylon clearly faced some difficulty to impose his authority.
 In the Bible, he is mentioned as Belshazzar, son of Nebuchadnezzar (Daniel 5:1-2).
-Historians associated this name to the last king od Babylon, before the Persian conquest.
-But the name Belshazzar simply means “son of the lord” (Bel/Bels= lord like the good Baal, and Azzar/Usur= firstborn son), in other words “the heir of the king”.
+Historians associated this name with the last king of Babylon, before the Persian conquest.
+But the name Belshazzar simply means “son of the lord” (Bel/Bels= lord like the god Baal, and Azzar/Usur= firstborn son), in other words “the heir of the king”.
 It could have been said for any king who came to rule after his father, as it was the case for Amel-Marduk.
-Anyway, he was indeed the "last king" of Babylon because he was the last Chaldean legitimate ruler over Babylon.
-The following rulers were usurpers.
+Anyway, he was indeed the "last king" of Babylon because he became the last legitimate Chaldean ruler over Babylon.
+The following rulers were indeed usurpers.